©2015 Michigan Economic Development Corporation

 To contact a business development specialist, click here or call 1.888.522.0103

 The MEDC is a one-stop resource for your business.
 Business development managers (BDMs) are a part of the MEDC salesforce, assigned geographically throughout the state.
 Your BDM serves as your business’s point of contact, coordinating all state services to ensure your success.
 BDMs are available through email or a phone call away to help your business grow.
 View our BDM map.

 The Michigan Business Ombudsman office provides impartial and confidential assistance in investigating complaints against state government agencies.
 The Ombudsman office also provides guidance through the regulatory process and helps make connections to state government resources.

 The MEDC, in partnership with the Michigan Department of Agriculture and Rural Development (MDARD), offers multiple programs to help support the financing and growth of agricultural businesses.
 Michigan is an international leader in the agriculture industry, and MDARD and MEDC are committed to supporting the continued growth of the industry within the state.
 Read more.

-MMTCs help small and medium-sized businesses compete and grow.
+MMTCs help small and medium-sized manufacturers and food processors compete and grow.
 Through personalized services, MMTC helps develop more effective business leaders, promote company-wide operational excellence and foster creative strategies for growth and greater profitability.
 View the MMTC website for more information.